Burge & Burge, PC

 Types of Damages Recovered from FELA Claims

 There are many kinds of damages that can be recovered from a railroad injury under FELA, depending on the circumstances.
 Workers compensation typically cannot meet all the needs that may occur after a work-related injury at a railroad.
-But under FELA, if the railroad is found at fault, you and your family may be entitled to the following compensation:
+But under FELA, if the railroad is found at fault, you and your family may be entitled to compensation.

 FELA-related Accidents and Injuries